 Applying for an exemption

 If you think you might need an exemption, first check to see if your program or service is already covered by an existing exemption in the Equal Opportunity Act.
 For example, it may be a special measure.
-If it is not covered by an existing exemption, and there are good reasons for treating people differently, you can apply to the South Australian Employment Tribunal for a temporary exemption.
+If it is not covered by an existing exemption, and there are good reasons for treating people differently, you can apply to the South Australian Civil and Administrative Tribunal for a temporary exemption.
 It may be worth seeking legal advice to see if it is necessary to apply.

 Preparing your application